 Kenton D. Leatherman, M.D., pioneered new approaches to spine care after World War II.
 His commitment to bring the best and most innovative care to his patients provides the foundation for today’s practice.
 Our orthopedic and neurosurgical spine physicians combine proven treatments that have built our reputation for over 25 years with new developments at the leading edge of innovative care.

-Norton Leatherman Spine surgeons are recognized experts in the evaluation and treatment of lumbar spondylolisthesis, having published extensively on this important topic:
+Specialists at Norton Leatherman Spine surgeons are recognized experts in the evaluation and treatment of lumbar spondylolisthesis, having published extensively on this important topic: